NemithaV/Restaurant-Recommendation-System/README.md

 State and city are automatically generated when a restaurant is selected from drop down

-# show Recommandations
+# Show Recommandations
-By choosing this option recommandations of near by restaurants are shown with price-range
+By choosing this option Top 10 recommandations of near by restaurants are shown with price-range

 About Restaurant is also generated based on the choosen restaurant from drop down.